Estimating Construction Costs

 (Cost of Materials x 15-20%) + (Estimated Hours x Hourly Rate of Each Worker) + (Overhead and Equipment Costs, etc.)

 Don't rush through the estimate.
-Take the time to consider all of the possibilities, including seasonal weather conditions (working in snow and ice is considerably more difficult than working on a dry summer day), etc..
+Take the time to consider all of the possibilities, including seasonal weather conditions (working in snow and ice can be many times more difficult than working on a dry summer day).

-Draw a sketch of your project to help you (and your customer) visualize the finished product.
-Doing this will make it easier to estimate the materials, as well as the number of hours it will take to build each phase.
-If you own a computer, you don't have to be an architect or certified draftsman to sketch up a simple drawing to show your customers.
+Sketch your project to help you (and your customer) visualize the finished product; it will help when estimating the materials and the number of hours it will take to build each phase.
+If you own a computer, you don't have to be an architect or certified draftsman to create a sketch or simple drawing to show your customers.
 There are several inexpensive (or even free) modeling software products available.

 Advice for the Self-Employed Carpenter Estimating Construction Costs

 Save enough cash to pay for at least two months of expenses.
 Three or four months would be better.
-You never know when bad weather or a down-turn in the economy will affect your work.
-Putting extra money aside isn't always easy to do, but when you land that carpentry contract that pays well, resist the urge to buy a new flat-screen TV, and put the money in your rainy-day savings account instead.
+You never know when bad weather or an economic downturn will affect your work.
+Putting extra money aside isn't always easy, but when you land that carpentry contract that pays well, resist the urge to buy a new flat-screen television and put the money in your rainy-day savings account instead.
 Once you have saved enough money to ride out potential hard times, that same flat-screen TV will be cheaper anyway.

-Carry health insurance!
+Get health insurance!
 I once broke a bone on the first day of a project building a new art studio.
-The compound fracture, of the fifth metacarpal on my right hand, required surgery to pin the two pieces of bone together, and put my arm in a cast for six weeks.
+The compound fracture of the fifth metacarpal on my right hand required surgery to pin the two pieces of bone together and put my arm in a cast for six weeks.
 I did what I could to keep the job going, but you can't do much with one hand.
-Fortunately, my customers understood my situation and tolerated the delay in schedule without issue.
-The most painful part was that I owed $2,000 to the hand surgeon and $1,500 to the hospital, due to lack of health insurance (that I could have bought for $50 a month, at the time).
+Fortunately, my customers understood my situation and tolerated the delay in the schedule without issue.
+The most painful part was that I owed $2,000 to the hand surgeon and $1,500 to the hospital (due to a lack of health insurance that I could have bought for $50 per month at the time).

-As you gain more experience working on various carpentry projects, you will get better at estimating the amount of time it takes to perform the different tasks.
-Take the time to make notes that you can use for estimating construction costs on future projects.
-Keep extra cushion in your bank account - you won't feel the pressure to produce estimates that overlook important factors if creditors aren't breathing down your neck.
+As you gain more experience working on various carpentry projects, you will learn more about estimating construction costs.
+Take the time to make notes that you can use for future projects.
+Keep an extra cushion in your bank account - you won't feel the pressure to produce estimates that overlook important factors if creditors aren't breathing down your neck.
 And finally, try to avoid doing business with the unscrupulous Jays and Mr. Hells of the world.

 ~ Matt